-- 7. For the 2022-2023 school year, and all subsequent school years, the graduation requirement that students must pass assessments in algebra, English, science, and government would move from a stand-alone assessment requirement to an end-of-course assessment requirement, which would count for 20 percent of the student's final grade in the respective course. - 8.
-Make-up work will be accepted under the following conditions: - a.
-A student may make up work and receive a recorded grade for work missed due to a lawful absence or field trip attendance.
-Students returning from lawful absences or field trips will have the number of days equal to the number of days lawfully absent to complete the make-up work (i.e., Work due on the day of a field trip will be turned in on the next school day; work assigned on a day of a lawful absence will add one school day to the due date.).
+- 7. Make-up work will be accepted under the following conditions: - a.
+A student may make up work and receive a recorded grade for work missed due to an excused absence or school field trip attendance.
+Students returning from excused absences or school field trips will have the number of days equal to the number of days of excused absences to complete the make-up work (i.e., work due on the day of a school field trip will be turned in on the next school day; work assigned on a day of an excused absence will add one school day to the due date).
 For absences beyond two weeks, an administrator can allow for additional days for work to be completed. - b.
-A student may complete make-up work but will not receive a recorded grade for work missed due to an unlawful absence. - c.
+A student may complete make-up work but will not receive a recorded grade for work missed due to an unexcused absence. - c.
 Teachers may allow students to redo work to demonstrate a satisfactory level of mastery at a minimum. - d.
-Make-up work may not necessarily be identical to the original assignment but will meet instructional intent. - e.
-For SY21-22 only, students who were able to participate in instruction during COVID-19 related quarantine will have the number of days equal to the number of days in quarantine to complete the make-up work. - 9.
-Student behaviors, including but not limited to, lateness to class, absence (however, per Section III.A.4., excessive absences may result in loss of credit), or disciplinary action, may not be used to reduce a student's grade.
-However, student behaviors and attendance may impact the student's grade indirectly because of missed instructional time and incomplete assignments.

-- 10. Extra credit is not offered in Grades 6-12.
+Make-up work may not necessarily be identical to the original assignment but will meet instructional intent. - 8.
+Student behaviors, including but not limited to, lateness to class, absence, or disciplinary action, may not be used to reduce a student's grade.
+However, student behaviors and attendance may impact the student's grade indirectly because of missed instructional time and incomplete assignments. - 9.
+Extra credit is not offered in Grades 6-12.
 However, students may be provided opportunities to recover credit and demonstrate mastery through other relevant coursework.
-Opportunities should be given to students who are not passing whenever possible. - 11.
+Opportunities should be given to students who are not passing whenever possible. - 10.
 HCPSS will recognize and accept any and all credits a student earned toward graduation in any other public school in Maryland.
-Credits earned while not enrolled in a Maryland public school would be reviewed in accordance with COMAR and HCPSS policy and procedures. - 12.
-High school courses offered in middle school will appear on high school transcripts.
+Credits earned while not enrolled in a Maryland public school would be reviewed in accordance with COMAR and HCPSS policy and procedures. - 11.
+The final grade for high school credited courses completed in middle school will appear on the high school transcript but will not be calculated into the student's GPA.